MAKE YOUR VOICE HEARD

 Last day to register to vote in the Primary Election:

-May 5
+May 4

 Last day to apply for an Absentee/Mail-in Ballot:

-May 13
+May 12

-Absentee/Mail-in-Ballots must be in a ballot box or received at the Board of Elections no later than:
+Voted Absentee/Mail-in-Ballots must be in a ballot box or received at the Board of Elections no later than:

-8 pm Tuesday, May 20
+8 pm Tuesday, May 19

 SPECIAL NOTE ABOUT "PERMANENT" MAIL-IN VOTING

 If you selected to be a "Permanent" mail-in voter, you must still request your mail-in ballot each spring.
 Even if you received Mail-in Ballots last year, you must still request a Mail-in Ballot this year.
-If you request a Mail-in Ballot in the Spring, you will be sent a Mail-in Ballot for both the Primary Election AND the General Election.
+If you requested a Mail-in Ballot in the Spring, you will be sent a Mail-in Ballot for both the Primary Election AND the General Election.
 However, even if you select "Permanent" status, you must request/apply for a Mail-in Ballot every year.
 This is a safety precaution that prevents Ballots being mailed out automatically each year.
 For more information, go to the Board of Elections website page for Permanent Mail-in Voters:

 Banking your vote is safe, easy and secure,